-The subject property is an approximately 1 acre parcel, located in the PA (Professional and Administrative Offices) zone district, a designation which allows commercial uses.
-The proposed co-location of a wireless communication facility is an allowed use within the zone district.
-The existing commercial office building is consistent with the site's (C-0) Professional and Administrative Offices General Plan designation.
+The subject property is a 491,201 square foot lot, located in the RA (Residential Agriculture) zone district, a designation which allows commercial uses.
+The proposed wireless communication facility is permitted use within the zone district and the project is consistent with the site's (R-R) Rural Residential General Plan designation.